 A company retains earnings in the company for its routine needs as well as for upcoming projects, which will eventually contribute to the growth of the company.
 This simply means that the company is paying lesser dividends today to pay more in the future by earning from the retention and reinvestment.

-A company with high growth opportunities will retain more or a whole of earnings.
-While, companies that do not have growth opportunities, may not retain anything and payout the whole of their earnings as dividends to shareholders.
+A company with high growth opportunities will retain more or a whole of its earnings.
+In contrast, companies that do not have growth opportunities may not retain anything and pay out the whole of their earnings as dividends to shareholders.
 These are the companies that have touched their maturity level or whose scope of growth is very limited or nil.
-So there can be extremes scenarios wherein either no dividends or entire earnings are distributed as dividends.
+So there can be extreme scenarios wherein either no dividends or entire earnings are distributed as dividends.
 However, mostly the situation falls in between these two scenarios.

 Plow Back Ratio Formula

-The Formula to calculate plow back ratio is as follows:
+The Formula to calculate the plow back ratio is as follows:

 Plow back Ratio = (Net Income – Dividends) / Net Income

 This difference of net income and dividend is the retention made by the company.

 As said above, the plow back ratio is in complete contrast to the payout ratio; we can also calculate the plow back ratio by the following formula:

 Plow back Ratio = 1 – Payout Ratio

 The payout ratio is nothing but the dividend paid out per share from the earnings made per share.
 Therefore, we can also write the above formula as: